SOURCE: Les Mills

 Combatting the collective exhaustion, tension and sleeplessness we face as a nation is essential and 2020 is the year of discovery and action.
 BODYFLOW™ classes can positively affect lives and can be accessed at most gyms across the country and via the Les Mills On Demand subscription platform, LMOD (14-day free trial, then $11.99 per month).

 About LES MILLS

-Les Mills International is the creator of 20 global group fitness and team training programs, including BODYPUMP™ (weights), BODYCOMBAT™ (martial arts), RPM™ (indoor cycling), LES MILLS GRIT™ (30-minute high-intensity interval training) and LES MILLS SPRINT™ (high-intensity cycling).
-Every week, millions of people get fit in 20,000 clubs across 100 countries with the help of 140,000 Les Mills instructors.
-In the U.S. alone, Les Mills has 33,000 highly-trained instructors teaching at 3,800 gyms and clubs.
+Les Mills International is the creator of 20 global group fitness programs, including BODYPUMP™ (weights), BODYCOMBAT™ (martial arts), RPM™ (indoor cycling), LES MILLS GRIT™ (30-minute high-intensity interval training) and the revolutionary immersive cycle experience, THE TRIP™.
+LES MILLS workouts are delivered by 140,000 certified instructors in 20,000 clubs across 100 countries and are available for at-home exercisers via the LES MILLS™ On Demand streaming platform.
+Every week, millions of people get fit with Les Mills.

 About Les Mills Research

-Significant investment in ongoing research is an important part of Les Mills’ business, and enables its club partners and their members to know that LES MILLS group fitness programs are effective and safe.
-Les Mills partners with universities around the world to conduct research to investigate areas of exercise science it wants to find out more about and test the effects of its programs on key community health factors such as obesity and heart disease.
-Its research is independent, peer-reviewed and industry-recognized.
+Significant investment in ongoing research is an important part of the Les Mills fitness philosophy.
+The research assures club partners and their members that LES MILLS group fitness programs are effective and safe.
+Les Mills partners with universities around the world to investigate relevant areas of exercise science and test the effects of its programs on key community health factors such as obesity and heart disease.
+Les Mills research is independent, peer-reviewed and industry-recognized.